 Your website is a great recruiting tool, but it needs to be accessible from all devices.
 Today, 9 in 10 job seekers search for jobs on their mobile devices.
 Only about 46 percent of companies have a mobile-optimized site and application process.
 Entice prospective employees with easy search and application forms.
 Appeal to the on-the-go job seeker and the right candidates will flock to your site.

 You probably have already created content for your customers, but have you thought about using that content to also attract prospective employees?
-Of course, you'll have to tweak it a bit to cater to your demographic, but using already existing material ensures you aren't doubling-down on creation efforts.
+Of course, you'll have to tweak it a bit to cater to your demographic, but using already existing material ensures you aren't doubling down on creative efforts.
 Converse with other employees to identify how you can make your content meaningful and interesting to reach your next hire.

 Every company, every brand, every human is on social media.
 But it’s not enough to just exist on social media or have a company page.
 Social media sites need to convey who you are and what it’s like to be on your team.
 LinkedIn reports 45 million profile views happen every day on their site– the #1 activity is company profile searches.
 Choose social channels that your target demographic identifies with and remain consistent with postings.
 Showcase your company’s goals and achievements, trustworthy tidbits of news, and employment opportunities to appeal to followers and gain their loyalty.

 Social channels are a great way to source your target demographic.
-Utilizing online tools to screen, select, and retain hires are the next stepping stones.
+Utilizing online tools to screen, select, and retain hires is the next stepping stone.
 Tools like Skype or Google Hangouts can be used to streamline the interview process for both candidates and interviewers.
-Other tools can help in evaluating candidates eligibility, their skills, perform background checks, and reference checks.
+Other tools can help in evaluating candidates' eligibility, their skills, perform background checks, and reference checks.
 These can be useful in organizing the hiring process to be as smooth and seamless as possible.